bhagyas/roostrap/README.md

 5. Follow the instructions along the Maven plugin.
 6. Visit `http://xyz.appspot.com` to view your application running!

-Running the local development server with Google AppEngine
+Running the local development server with Google AppEngine (default)
 ----------

 1. Run the following command in the project root.